KaterinaN86/Selenium-Tutorial-Demo/README.md

    4. **TestUtilities.java** is the parent class of all test classes in Test Sources Root directory (/src/test/java directory).
 It extends **BaseTest.java** and has some additional methods for getting browser logs, creating data provider and so on.

 - Package **pages** contains all classes that represent a page from the application under test.
 Class **BasePageObject.java** is the parent class for pages classes.
 Contains variables and methods used on multiple pages.
+- Package **com.herokuapp.theinternet** located in the Test Sources Root directory (/src/test/java) contains all the test classes with corresponding test methods.
+- Test Resources Root directory (/src/test/resources) contains **TestSuites** directory where all the **xml** files containing test suites are stored.
+We use these files to execute tests from specific test classes while passing specific parameters and potentially using listeners.

-# Running tests on Selenium Grid
+## Running tests on Selenium Grid
 For this purpose a method is added to the base class **BrowserDriverFactory** used for creating corresponding RemoteWebDriver instance.
-Capabilities and optins for this instance vary depending on the browser parameter passed in the test suite .xml file.
+Capabilities and options for this instance vary depending on the browser parameter passed in the test suite .xml file.

 - **com.herokuapp.theinternet.base.BrowserDriverFactory.java** contains method **createDriverGrid** that provides corresponding WebDriver instance.
 - Class **com.herokuapp.theinternet.PositiveTests.java** in Test Sources Root directory which extends **com.herokuapp.theinternet.base.BaseTest.java** class in Sources Root directory

-# Generating reports using **ExtentReporterNG**
+## Generating reports using **ExtentReporterNG**
  - Detailed explanation can be found here [https://www.ontestautomation.com/using-the-extentreports-testng-listener-in-selenium-page-object-tests/](https://www.ontestautomation.com/using-the-extentreports-testng-listener-in-selenium-page-object-tests/).
  - Suitable dependencies are added:
 ```  <!-- https://mvnrepository.com/artifact/com.relevantcodes/extentreports -->